krishjha1121/Prep/CN/README.md

   the source to the destination.
 - **transmission time**:-measures the time required for entire message to reach its destination.
-- **queuing time**:-Queuing timeis the time needed for each intermediate or end device to hold the message before it can be processed.
+- **queuing time**:-Queuing time is the time needed for each intermediate or end device to hold the message before it can be processed.
 - **Processing time**: the time required to process (eg. Error correction) the message at end device (receiver) or parts of message (eg. frames)